MSHOSSAIN96/-Mixed-Signal-Physical-Design-Flow-with-Sky130/README.md

 However, at this stage, we can only see the rectangular layout and coordinates—we cannot yet distinguish individual components or pins.

+To dump out the lef file, we will write,

+`lef write AMUX2_3V.lef`

 ![Screenshot from 2025-01-26 19-16-25](https://github.com/user-attachments/assets/aeb930cb-bfe6-4796-a2ac-29e0e8abf59d)